jeffdoolittle/jeffdoolittle.github.com/about.md

 {%- include pagenav.html -%}

+I am a Software Architect and Transformational Leader.
+I have over twenty years of experience designing and architecting software systems, and providing developer leadership and mentorship.

+I bring together a unique blend of technical prowess, compassion, empathy, commitment to high quality, and leadership skills.
+I excel at helping Software Executives, Engineers and Developers to accelerate their productivity.
+I thrive on helping everyone I work with to maximize their skills and fulfill their potential, personally and professionally.

+**Vision**: A world where humans thrive by discovering, refining and acting on their unique value creation potential while helping others do the same.

+**Mission**: To help make good software professionals great!

+**Strategy**: Design Engineering Leadership (Training, Mentoring, Writing, Presenting, Model Building, Scientific Method)

 <h2 id="professional-bio">Professional Bio <span style="float: right; vertical-align: center; font-size: .5em">^ <a href="#top">top</a></span></h2>

 {%- include professional-bio.md -%}